behrouzzd/spring-boot-batch-swagger/README.md

 The application is a web application, which uses Maven, Hibernate, Spring (Boot, Batch, Data), and Swagger.
-Regarding the business there are some entite in the project including Person, Child, House, and Meal.
+Regarding the business there are some entities in the project including Person, Child, House, and Meal.
 A Person has a House and can have multiple Children.
 Every Child has favorite meals.

 This application covers following tasks: